sgoldenlab/simba-docs/docs/tutorials/simba_walkthrough.rst

     .. image:: /images/setvidparameter.PNG

-1. Under **Set video parameters(distances,resolution,etc.)**, the entry box named ``Distance in mm`` is the known distance between two points in the videos in millimeter.
+1. Under **Set video parameters(distances,resolution,etc.)**, the entry box named ``Distance in mm`` is the known distance between two points in the videos in millimeters.
 If the known distance is the same in all the videos in the project, then enter the value *(e.g,: 245)* and click on ``Auto populate Distance in mm in tables``. and it will auto-populate the table in the next step (see below).
 If you leave the `Distance in mm` entry box empty, the known distance will default to zero and you will fill in the value for each video individually.